Submit Article

 What Were the Facts of This Case?

-1. The interpretation of Clause 24 of the Guarantee, which stated that the Guarantee "shall be construed and determined under and be enforced in accordance with the laws of Malaysia and we agree that the Courts of Malaysia shall have jurisdiction over all disputes arising under this Guarantee."
-Specifically, whether this clause conferred exclusive jurisdiction on the Malaysian courts.
+"This Guarantee and all rights obligations and liabilities arising hereunder shall be construed and determined under and be enforced in accordance with the laws of Malaysia and we agree that the Courts of Malaysia shall have jurisdiction over all disputes arising under this Guarantee."

 How Did the Court Analyse the Issues?